reasonwithoutrestraint/site/Original/Metaethical Overview.md

 Are normative statements truth-apt?

-Are they descriptive (i.e. beliefs)?
-Do they describe entities, properties or relations?
+Do normative judgments express beliefs?
+I.e. do they describe entities, properties or relations?

 1. Non-cognitivism: moral statements are neither truth-apt nor descriptive
     - Components:
         - Semantic: Robust conception of truth (usually)
+        - Normative judgments are not truth-apt
+        - Normative judgments are not expressive of beliefs (they do not describe any normative facts, entities, properties or relations).
     - Varieties:
         - Expressivist: normative statements express a speaker's attitudes
         - Emotive: normative statements function to influence the attitudes of others